WAYS TO CONNECT

 Note: Both Apples to Apples Junior and Bubble Talk are for 8+, but younger children can play them if they are on a team with someone who can read for them.

-Inside: Ideas for Random Acts of Kindness families can do together.
+Here are several ideas for Random Acts of Kindness families can do together.
 What a great way to encourage kindness and empathy in your children and connect as a family.

 Donate books to the library- We took some of our old books to the library a few months ago, and now we have even more to donate.